DovLozys/christmas_trees_kata/README.md

 # Christmas time!
-This is **Christmas** season, so why don't we console.log a christmas tree?
+This is **Christmas** season, so why don't we draw a christmas tree with JS?

 You will be given the height of the tree, so for example if the `height` is `5` we would expect this result: